Sun Yat-sen: Illness and death

 For many years, it was popularly believed that Sun died of liver cancer.
 On 26 January 1925, Sun underwent an exploratory laparotomy at Peking Union Medical College Hospital (PUMCH) to investigate a long-term illness.
 It was performed by the head of the Department of Surgery, Adrian S. Taylor, who stated that the procedure "revealed extensive involvement of the liver by carcinoma" and that Sun had only about ten days to live.
 Sun was hospitalized, and his condition was treated with radium.
 Sun survived the initial ten-day period, and on 18 February, against the advice of doctors, he was transferred to the KMT headquarters and treated with traditional Chinese medicine.
 That was also unsuccessful, and he died on 12 March, at the age of 58.
-Contemporary reports in The New York Times, Time, and the Chinese newspaper Qun Qiang Bao all reported the cause of death as liver cancer, based on Taylor's observation.
-He also left a short political will (總理遺囑), penned by Wang Jingwei, which had a widespread influence in the subsequent development of the Republic of China and Taiwan.
+Contemporary reports in The New York Times, Time, and the Chinese newspaper Qun Qiang Bao all reported the cause of death as liver cancer, based on Taylor's observation, despite an autopsy stating the cause of death was gall bladder cancer, which had spread to the liver.

+Sun left three deathbed testaments, one to the party, one to his family, and one to the Soviet Union.
+The first two were drafted by Wang Jingwei on Sun's behalf.
+The third was dictated by Sun himself.